What is Breast Reconstruction?

 Once choosing to proceed with breast reconstruction surgery, it is important to designate a caregiver for the first night after the procedure.
 This person should be with you on the day of your surgery, driving you to the hospital and back to your home.

 Physically, patients are encouraged to take specific health steps.
 As aspirin can encourage bleeding, any dosage should stop before your surgery.
 You may also need to adjust any current medications, or begin taking new medications to ultimately ensure the best surgery performance.
 Patients should avoid smoking and maintain their general health and diet regimen.

 In most cases, the surest testament to a surgeon’s skill is the visual result.
 Within our gallery, you’ll find many such testaments, allowing you to further decide if Dr. Birely is the surgeon for you.View More

 Depending on the desires and goals you expressed to Dr. Birely, you may expect different methods for your breast reconstruction.
-There are a couple different ways breast reconstruction is performed:
+There are a couple of different ways breast reconstruction is performed:

 A TRAM flap reconstruction surgery will mean creating a new breast mound.
 Tissue from the stomach area is used to recreate your natural shape.
 You can learn more about a TRAM Flap procedure to further understand procedure steps, expectations, and recovery time.

 As an alternative method, a Latissimus Flap procedure uses tissue from a patient’s back to create a new breast.
 The procedure will require Dr. Birely to move the tissue beneath the skin, to the new desired location.

 Each patient can determine more about methods and options during a consultation.
 Once the methods for your reconstruction is determined, you can expect to receive detailed information about the procedure and what territory comes with it.